johannesborg03/AutoRover/README.md

 Already a pro?
 Just edit this README.md and make it your own.
 Want to make it easy?
 [Use the template at the bottom](#editing-this-readme)!

+### Clone the repository
+To get a local copy of this repository, use SSH for authentication:

+git clone git@git.chalmers.se:courses/dit638/students/2025-group-14.git
+cd 2025-group14

+### Building the project

+### Workflow
+We will use feature branching when developing on our project.
+This means we will create issues where we state the purpose of the issue, acceptance criteria for the issue and requirements.
+A branch will then be created from that issue and every commit done on that issue/branch will start with "#" and then the number of the issue to link the issue to the correct commit message.

+Once a issue is considered done and fulfill the acceptance criterias a merge request will be created where another developer reviews the merge request and accepts it and merges it into main if it is done correctly.

+Correct labels will be used for each issue showing the current state of the issue.

+A issue template will be used for each issue.

 ## Add your files

 - [ ] [Create](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#create-a-file) or [upload](https://docs.gitlab.com/ee/user/project/repository/web_editor.html#upload-a-file) files